python/cpython/Doc/library/tkinter.rst

    interface to the Tk toolkit.
-The Tcl library has a C interface to create and manage one or more instances of a Tcl interpreter, run Tcl commands and scripts in those instances, and add custom commands implemented in either Tcl or C. Tcl provides for an event queue, used for I/O, timers, and by modules.
+The Tcl library has a C interface to create and manage one or more instances of a Tcl interpreter, run Tcl commands and scripts in those instances, and add custom commands implemented in either Tcl or C. Each interpreter has an event queue, and there are facilities to send events to it and process them.
+   Unlike Python, a Tcl interpreter instance only has one stream of execution (see `Threading model`_ for details).

 Tk
    Tk is a module that can be loaded into a Tcl interpreter instance.
 It adds